-Udawalawa to Yala (80km / approx. 2 hours)

-After breakfast, we proceed to Yala National Park - the second largest national park in Sri Lanka, where we meet local farmers who will talk to us about the Yala Leopard Project, and the issues surrounding the so called 'leopard/human conflict'.
+Day 6: Udawalawa to Yala (80km / approx 2 hours) After breakfast, we will proceed to Yala National Park - the second largest national park in Sri Lanka, where we will meet local farmers who will talk to us about the Yala Leopard Project, and the issues surrounding the so called 'leopard/human conflict'.
 Unfortunately, this is a serious issue for the rural communities living on the outskirts of the National Park.
 A decrease in habitat and wild prey has caused an increase in the number of leopard attacks on domestic animals and cattle in nearby villages.
-The local population does not understand this big predator mainly due to the attacks on their cattle, and consequently there have been a number of human attacks on leopards.
+The local population does not understand this big predator mainly due to these attacks on their cattle, and consequently, there have been a number of human attacks on leopards.
 This project is therefore about educating farmers, schoolchildren and local authorities with regards to the importance of leopards in ecosystems.
-The objective is to develop the local economy and increase leopards' conservation efficiency.
+The objective will be to develop the local economy and increase leopards' conservation efficiency.

-In the evening, we enjoy a safari out into the national park followed by dinner at our campsite.
+In the evening, we will enjoy a safari out into the national park followed by dinner at our campsite.

-Yala

-We start the day with a 'take-away' breakfast before embarking on a full day safari.
-Yala was designated a wildlife sanctuary in 1900 and is best known for its variety of wild animals; it is important for the conservation of Sri Lankan elephants, Sri Lankan leopards and aquatic birds.
-On arrival in Yala, we meet local farmers who give us an understanding of the leopard situation in this area.
-We look out for pugmarks (footprints) and other clues that leopards are ever present in this area.
+Day 7: Yala We will start the day with a 'take-away' breakfast before embarking on a full day safari.
+Yala was designated a wildlife sanctuary in 1900 and is best known for its variety of wild animals; it is also important for the conservation of Sri Lankan elephants, Sri Lankan leopards and aquatic birds.
+On arrival in Yala, we will meet local farmers who will give us an understanding of the leopard situation in this area.
+We will look out for pugmarks (footprints) and other clues that leopards are ever present in this area.

-We then enjoy an evening visit to the Katharagama Shrine, where we explore the connection between animals and Gods; a debate will also be encouraged amongst the group on faith versus science.
+We will then enjoy an evening visit to the Katharagama Shrine, where we will explore the connection between animals and Gods; a debate will also be encouraged amongst the group on faith virus science.

-Yala to Tangalle (100km / approx. 2.5 hours)

-After breakfast, we will make the 100km journey to Tangalle and upon arrival, we check in to our hotel.
-After lunch, we head to the ancient port of Galle, also known as being Sri Lanka's first international commerce and trade centre.
+Day 8: Yala to Tangalle (100km / approx. 2.5 hours) After breakfast, we will make the 100km journey to Tangalle and upon arrival, we will check in to our hotel.
+After lunch, we will head to the ancient port of Galle, also known as being Sri Lanka's first international commerce and trade centre.
 Today Galle is the bustling provincial capital and administrative centre of the south.
 It is famous for its beautiful Unawatuna Bay, where the sea is protected by the reef, making swimming safe.
-We enjoy a tour of the city, including the Galle Fort, which will be followed by a visit to the Turtle Conservation Project.
-We then head back to our hotel in Tangalle, where we enjoy a good dinner before resting for the evening.
+We will enjoy a tour of the city, including the Galle Fort, which will be followed by a visit to the Turtle Conservation Project.
+We will then head back to our hotel in Tangalle, where we will enjoy dinner before resting for the evening.